RaymondSHANG/RaymondSHANG.github.io/_posts/2025-04-25-combination-therapy-targeting-alzheimers-disease-risk-factors-is-associated-with-a-significant-delay-in-alzheimers-diseaserelated-cognitive-decline.md

 {% include linksref.html %}
 >Old remedies, new songs for memories redeemed

-{{note}} The online version of our recent publication is open accessible:
+{{note}} The online version of our recent publication is open accessible for more and detailed information:
 <br>
 <a href="https://alz-journals.onlinelibrary.wiley.com/doi/10.1002/trc2.70074" target="_blank" rel="noopener noreferrer">
   https://alz-journals.onlinelibrary.wiley.com/doi/10.1002/trc2.70074